wavefrontHQ/docs/pages/doc/csp_authorization.md

 tags: [administration]
 sidebar: doc_sidebar
 permalink: csp_authorization.html
-summary: Learn about authorization of groups, users, and sever to server apps to access VMware Aria Operations for Applications on VMware Cloud services.
+summary: Learn about authorization of groups, users, and server to server apps to access VMware Aria Operations for Applications on VMware Cloud services.
 ---

 {% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
 The content in this chapter is valid for VMware Cloud services subscriptions.
 For **original** subscriptions, see [Authorization Model](authorization.html)."%}